Back to Blog

 After three years and probably 15+ kilos of Myprotein Impact Whey, here's my honest verdict: it's good value if you're realistic about what you're getting.

 You're not getting premium taste or texture.
 The packaging isn't ideal for Singapore's climate.
 Customer service is UK-based and slow to respond.
-But at $35-45 per kg during sales, it delivers 21g of solid protein per serve without breaking the bank.
+But during sales, it delivers 21g of solid protein per serve without breaking the bank.

 I keep coming back to it because the fundamentals are right — decent amino profile, legitimate protein content, and a price that doesn't make me wince when I add it to cart.
-The $20+ per kg savings vs premium brands adds up over a year.
+The savings vs premium brands add up over a year.

 That said, if you can afford the upgrade, ON Gold Standard is noticeably better in every way except price.
-For most Singapore lifters, the question comes down to whether that improvement is worth $180+ extra per year.
+For most Singapore lifters, the question comes down to whether that improvement is worth it for daily use.

-If you want to try it without committing to a full bag, grab some sample sachets (~$25) first.
-Better to spend $25 learning you hate the texture than being stuck with 1kg of chalk-flavoured regret.
+If you want to try it without committing to a full bag, grab some sample sachets first.
+Better to spend a few dollars learning you hate the texture than being stuck with 1kg of chalk-flavoured regret.

 For serious lifters who are training consistently and need 40-50g supplemental protein daily, the value proposition makes sense.
-For casual gym-goers who might use it twice a week, spend the extra money on something that tastes good enough to actually drink.
+For casual gym-goers who might use it twice a week, spend the extra money on something that tastes good enough to actually drink — or grab BSN Syntha-6 for the dessert-flavour experience.

-And if you're putting together your own workout routine to maximize that protein, check out our strength training guide or our muscle building breakdown for Singapore-specific programming advice.
+And if you're putting together your own workout routine to maximise that protein, check out our strength training guide or our muscle building breakdown for Singapore-specific programming advice.